inzk0518/tp/docs/DeveloperGuide.md

 The `ListCommand` calls the `Model` component to update the `FilteredList<Contact>` and `FilteredList<Property>` to show all of the `Contact` and `Property` in the list.

 ##### Design Considerations
-We design the `ListCommand` to provide users with a quick and easy way to view all `Contact` and `Property`.
+We designed the `ListCommand` to provide users with a quick and easy way to view all `Contact` and `Property`.
 This is useful to revert the UI back to showing all contacts and properties after performing the commands `filtercontact` or `filterproperty`.

 #### <u>Clear Command</u> (`clear`)
 The `ClearCommand` allows users to delete all contacts/properties stored in the application